 Hummus Recipe Variations

-No aquafaba-If making your own chickpeas from dried substitute the aquafaba for water.
+No aquafaba-If you are making your chickpeas from dried, substitute the aquafaba for water or olive oil.

-No Sumac-If you don’t have sumac on hand you can sprinkle with smoked paprika instead.
-Or leave the extra spices off completely.
+No Sumac-If you don’t have sumac on hand, you can sprinkle it with smoked paprika instead or sesame seeds instead.
+Or leave the extra spices off altogether.

-More Garlic-If you love the flavor of garlic add another clove or two!
+More Garlic-If you love garlic flavor, add another clove or two!

-More Lemon-If you prefer a stronger acidity add more lemon juice.
-Just be careful not to add to much that it becomes runny.
+More Lemon-If you prefer a more robust acidity, add more lemon juice.
+Just be careful not to add too much that it becomes runny.

 How to Store and Keep

-Store this Gluten Free Hummus in an air tight container in the refrigerator.
+Store this Gluten Free Hummus in an airtight container in the refrigerator.
 It will keep for up to 4 days.
-When ready to serve again, whip with a spoon to bring back the creamy texture.
+Whip with a spoon when ready to serve again to bring back the creamy texture.

 Creamy Gluten-Free Hummus